aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/build-send-emails-attachments-aspose-email-java/_index.md

 ## What is Aspose.Email for Java?
 Aspose.Email for Java is a high‑performance API that lets you create, edit, and send email messages without relying on an external mail server.
 It handles MIME structures, attachments, and various email formats (EML, MSG, MHTML) out of the box.

-## Why use Aspose.Email to send email with attachment?
+## Why use Aspose.Email to send email with attachment java?
 - **No external SMTP required** for building and saving messages.
 - **Rich attachment support** – you can add any file type, including large binaries.
 - **Cross‑platform compatibility** – works on Windows, Linux, and macOS JVMs.